BEFORE YOU GO

 - Booking your Hotel & Flights – You will need to book your hotel stay before being able to complete your UK visa application.
 If you are concerned about this, many hotels in Azerbaijan will offer an option of a full refund on cancellation.
 Turkish Airlines and Azal Airline also offer various cancellation refund flights.
 Book your flights to and from Heydar Aliyev International airport.

-- Visa From United Kingdom (London) – You will have to be in receipt of a valid visa to travel to Azerbaijan before you go otherwise you will be denied entrance into the country.
-A standard tourism visa will cost £100 and is valid for up to 30 days.
-This includes the days of travel to and from the country.
-You can apply online, by post, or in person at the Visa Centre.
+- Visa From United Kingdom (London) – You will have to be in receipt of a valid visa to travel to Azerbaijan before you travel, otherwise you will be denied entrance into the country.
+A standard tourism visa will cost c. £30 ($65) and is valid for up to 30 days, including the days of travel to and from the country.
+You can apply online, or in person at the Visa Centre.
+The application takes up to 3 business days, unless you pay for an urgent visa ($120) which will be processed within 3 hours.

 For an application, as standard, you are expected to provide:

-- a valid passport, showing that you are a British Citizen.
-This should be valid for a minimum of 6 moths on return from Azerbaijan.
-If you are not a British citizen, but residing in the UK, you will need your passport and 3 proofs of residence in the UK.
+- a scanned image of a valid passport, showing that you are a British Citizen, valid for a minimum of 6 moths on return from Azerbaijan (If you are not a British citizen, you will need to apply in the Visa Centre and will be asked for further proof of identification)

-– You can complete your application via the visa centre website: https://www.visaforazerbaijan.org.uk – you will need to upload documents to your application and then post documents to the visa centre to check.
-The full service takes a minimum of 12 working days (including the send off day and day of receipt).
+– You can complete your application via the visa centre website: https://evisaaz.com – you will need to upload your passport document to your application and complete the personal information questions posed to you.
+The full service takes a minimum of 3 working days.

 Visa Centre Application